Nasapan23/raimm-python/README.md

 # raimm-python
 Educational repository for the Python Robotics course taught at RAIMM (LSMMDE NGO).
 It contains beginner-friendly examples, exercises, and simple robotics projects aimed at introducing students to programming and robotics fundamentals.

+#Language
-Romanian Language
+Romanian

+#Credits
-Done by Nisipeanu Ionut and Soiu Cristian
+Nisipeanu Ionut and Soiu Cristian